See MA Arts and Culture program guide and Exam regulations.

 Students can demonstrate an understanding of the history and theory of early modern collecting;

-Students will understand and trace the development in the visualisation of collections and objects of knowledge;
+Students will understand and trace the development in the visualisation of collections;

 Students will be able to formulate a set of research questions and hypotheses on a chosen subject;